Frequently Asked Questions

 What is Europe Talks?

-Europe Talks is part of My Country Talks, an initiative started in 2017 by the German media outlet Zeit Online.
+Europe Talks is part of My Country Talks, an initiative started in 2017 by the German media outlet ZEIT ONLINE.
 In an age of fragmented discourse, the goal is to bring strangers together to discuss different views on common issues.
-Since the first edition of Germany Talks (Deutschland Spricht), My Country Talks has gathered over 200,000 people in over 30 countries for political dialogue programs.
+Europe Talks started in 2019, and this year is the program's fourth edition.
+In the past, more than 59,000 people from 37 countries have signed up for a Europe Talks conversation across borders.

 Who can participate in Europe Talks?